Honda CR-V: Australia

-This iteration of CR-V arrived in Australia on 1 January 2002, and initially came in separate guises, consisting that of the "Base" & "Sport".
-The "CR-V" (or "Base"), consisted of, but not limited to, dual front airbags, air conditioning, power windows and mirrors, as well as a CD player.
-Building upon "CR-V" specification, The Sport added ABS, Cruise Control, a sunroof, 15 inch alloy wheels, front foglights, as well as body coloured bumpers and mirrors.
-Consistently selling very well within the Medium SUV segment within the previous generation, amassing over 40,000 units between 1997 and 2001, the second generation continued its success, with it becoming the best selling SUV in 2002, selling over 12,000 units.
+This iteration of CR-V arrived in Australia on 1 January 2002, and initially came in two guises, "Base" and "Sport".
+The "CR-V" (or "Base") included dual front airbags, air conditioning, power windows and mirrors, and a CD player.
+Building upon the "CR-V" specification, the Sport added ABS, Cruise Control, a sunroof, 15-inch alloy wheels, front fog-lights, and body coloured bumpers and mirrors.
+Consistently selling very well within the Medium SUV segment within the previous generation, amassing over 40,000 units between 1997 and 2001, the second generation continued its success, becoming the best selling SUV in 2002 and selling over 12,000 units.

 Several "Special Edition" models were released, beginning in 2003.
-The "Winter Classic" & "Sport Winter Classic" were sold in Winter/Spring 2003.
-Building upon the "Base", Winter Classic added alloy wheels, side steps, as well as a tow bar, while the Sport Winter Classic gained roof racks, nudge bar and foglights, however, did without the towbar.
-Later within this iteration, in 2005, an SE model was launched, featuring rear parking sensors, nudge bar and 16' alloy wheels.
+The "Winter Classic" and "Sport Winter Classic" were sold in Winter/Spring 2003.
+Building upon the "Base", the Winter Classic added alloy wheels, side steps, and a tow bar, while the Sport Winter Classic gained roof racks, nudge bar, and foglights, but did without the towbar.
+Later within this iteration, in 2005, an SE model was launched, featuring rear parking sensors, nudge bar and 16-inch alloy wheels.
 It was sold between October and November 2005.
-Running throughout 2006, the CR-V "Extra" brought with it 16 inch alloy wheels and side airbags.
+Running throughout 2006, the CR-V "Extra" brought with it 16-inch alloy wheels and side airbags.

 Philippines

 In the Philippines, the second-generation CR-V was released in 2002.
 The vehicle was reconfigured to seat 10 people, with 3 in front, 4 in the second row, and 3 in the third row to take advantage of the tax regulations in the country at the time which allows a 10-seater vehicle to be classified as a "mass transport van", therefore exempt from excise tax.
 The 10-seater configuration also allowed the vehicle to compete with Asian utility vehicles (AUV), while 5-seater and 8-seater variants are also available.
-It was produced locally at the factory in Santa Rosa, Laguna with 63 percent of local content.
+It was produced locally at the factory in Santa Rosa, Laguna, with 63 percent local content.
 In its 4-year production run, Honda sold 20,886 units of the second-generation CR-V in the Philippines.